 John’s enthusiasm for education is evident through his active involvement in teaching.
 He frequently imparts his knowledge by conducting masterclasses at universities across the country.
 His teaching background features appointments at The University of Puget Sound, Kent State University, Cleveland State University, Indiana University Southeast, and Campbellsville University.

 John’s academic achievements include degrees from West Virginia University (DMA), Duquesne University (AD), and Kent State University (MM, and BM).
 His mentors include Craig Knox, Tom Lukowicz, and John Bottomley.

-John performs on Meinl Weston instruments and is a Buffet Group Performnig Artist.
-His instruments are the 6450 Baer CC tuba and 2250 F tuba.
+An accomplished instrumentalist, John is proud to perform on Meinl Weston instruments and is a Buffet Group Performing Artist.
+He plays the 6450 Baer CC tuba and 2250 F tuba.

-John resides in Seattle with his wife Amanda and dog Bentley.
+Outside the realm of music, John finds joy in Seattle alongside his wife Mandy and their dog Bentley.